Filtrine 1920s Alternative to Bottled Water

 Filtrine, as one of the first manufacturers of water filters, saw an opportunity to leverage its success in the filtration business by producing a combination drinking water filter/cooler/dispenser.
 Unlike the bottled water coolers, the Filtrine unit would hook up to a building’s existing plumbing system using filtered city water.
 In 1922, electric refrigerators were in their infancy and were very expensive, so the innovative, economical Filtrine cooler consisted of an ice box that required periodic refilling with ice to remain cool.
 While crude by today’s standards, the models in the 1922 Filtrine catalog represent the first commercially available water coolers that resemble what we see today, delivering cool, filtered drinking water to thirsty office workers.

 Beyond the cooling and filtering, Filtrine also recognized the need for building occupants to stay hydrated by refilling a personal container (typically water glasses in those days) and return to their work areas.
 Filtrine designed the Model 101 and the first water glass/bottle filling station was born.
+It is also known as a Hydration Station.
 The 101 mounted directly above a sink and utilized the existing basin (similar in concept to Filtrine’s modern combination bottle filler/drinking fountains, such as the Model 107-16-HL-VP).
 Inside the cabinet was an ice chamber for cooling plus a carbon filtration system to purify the water.
 It also included the original Filtrine ionized filter sheets to remove suspended particles and heavy metals.

 Along with the Model 101 for water glass filling, Filtrine offered a free-standing Model 103 that included a traditional bubbler head for dispensing Filtrine purified water.
 An original example of the 1920’s 103 is still on display at our factory museum in New Hampshire.
 For more information on the original water bottle filling station or original drinking water cooler models, fill out the General Inquiry Form and we will send you a PDF of the original literature from 1922.